grafana/grafana/docs/sources/installation/configuration.md

 ### allow_loading_unsigned_plugins

-Optionally specify a comma-separated list of plugins that can be loaded, even if they lack a (valid signature).
+Optionally specify a comma-separated list of plugins (plugin identifiers) that's allowed to be loaded, even if they lack a (valid signature).

 ## [feature_toggles]
 ### enable